-- 8. ITTO's ESIA Guidelines provide tools that govern the process of determining a project's environmental and social category and the resulting environmental and social assessment requirements.
-These tools can be used iteratively as a design (for project proponents) and appraisal tools (for ITTO) from the earliest stages of project identification.
-Pre-screening proposals will help to ensure that the proponents consider and integrate social and environmental sustainability issues into the project design, which will, enhance the quality of the project and the chance of earlier approval by the ITTC.
+6. ITTO's ESIA Guidelines provide tools that govern the process of determining a project's environmental and social category and the resulting environmental and social assessment requirements.
+They can be used iteratively as design (for project proponents) and appraisal tools (for ITTO) from the earliest stages of project identification.
+Pre-screening proposals will help to ensure that the proponents consider and integrate social and environmental sustainability issues into the project design, which will enhance the quality of the project and the chance of earlier approval by the ITTC.
 The ESIA process allows therefore to address environmental issues in a timely and cost-effective way during project design, preparation and implementation.
-This can help reduce overall project costs, assist in completing projects on schedule and help design interventions, which are acceptable to stakeholders.
-Furthermore, it strengthens ownership of the project by the public through their participation. - 9.
-The ESIA is not meant to replace other ITTO Guidelines or project appraisal tools; instead it complements them as it includes environmental and social effects of the projects, and takes into account climate change.
-Though ESIA is applied at the project level, there is a need to institutionalize ESIA in policy and planning activities to ensure that the environmental effects of policies can be evaluated in a much wider context and the cumulative effects assessed and monitored.
+The ESIA is not meant to replace other ITTO Guidelines or project level, there is a need to institutionalize ESIA in policy and planning activities to ensure that the environmental effects of policies can be evaluated in a much wider context and the cumulative effects assessed and monitored.